An official Cochrane policy. Last updated August 2016.

 In particular, it should be noted that Cochrane has a strict non-commercial use policy preventing the use of our name, logo, information, and evidence for any promotional or advertising purposes.
 This policy helps ensure that Cochrane avoids even the appearance of endorsing a particular product or service for financial gain.
 It also guarantees that users of Cochrane evidence and products have access to the full context of our information and are not receiving limited and potentially misleading information through commercial sources.

-The Knowledge Translation Department should be informed as soon as possible of any apparently inappropriate use of the logo, symbol or name.
+Cochrane Support should be informed as soon as possible of any apparently inappropriate use of the logo, symbol or name.
 Cochrane reserves the right to refuse all requests for use of the logo or for endorsement.
 The final decision rests with the Chief Executive Officer.

 The ‘Cochrane’ name

 To improve clarity and consistency, and maximize impact, the organization’s brand name was changed to ‘Cochrane’ from ‘The Cochrane Collaboration’ in January 2015.
 More information is available in the Cochrane Brand Guidelines.
 The word ‘collaboration’ can still be used when referring to the concept of the organization, but should now be written using a lower case ‘c’ as it is not part of the organization’s brand name.

 Cochrane’s logo comprises the combination of the forest plot symbol and the name.
 It is a registered trademark in Australia, Canada, the European Community and the USA.

 Cochrane defines ‘endorsement’ as the act of giving moral support to or approval of something, generally involving the use of a statement, logo, or recognized graphic symbol.

 1. Permission to use the Cochrane logo